hamnet70/software-design-lab/templates/journal.md

 Hour 10: Reviewed Quinn's wireframe revisions and am eager to hear Sabina's thoughts this weekend.
 Continued my research on accessibility.
 This was not a full hour.

+## Week Twelve (4/11 to 4/17)

+Overall: This week was devoted to targeting my exploration and practice toward my software project, though I did practice my SQL skills to keep them sharp.
+I am finding that, as I work on my software project, I am beginning to conceptualize well--imagining which tools we've learned so far that will work and won't work.
+But, I'm also finding that I am overthinking the content of the project rather than focusing on MVP functionality.

+Hour 1: Scoured the web for HTML emulators and used the inspect element to deconstruct w3school's version so I could begin to imagine what creating such an emulator might do for our software project.
+With Sabina's choice of web palette, I was able to start to put together background/text combos that would stay WCAG AAA compliant--a goal of mine.

+Hour 2: Took a break from the project to practice SQL using the DHRI tutorial you provided.
+LOVED hooking up the NYPL's csv data to a SQL database.
+Got a little overwhelmed thinking about tidying data.

+Hour 3: Returned to the software project to review Quinn's wireframe edits and make more suggestions.
+Also broke down our work from this week into a script through which to walk Sabina.
+Worked to define two layers of the project--one that can exist purely on a USB stick with minimal features and one that could work if certain factors are in place.

+Hours 4 and 5: Videoconferenced with Sabina and Quinn to review the wireframe, get feedback, and discuss next steps.
+Stayed on with Quinn to divvy up this week's workload, then collected images for the library component of the website.

+Hour 6: Began coding the CSS for the gallery.
+Adapting code from w3schools to keep the design responsive, since we have no idea at this point what hardware Sabina's students will be using.
+Already 14 pics in, and there's lots of work to do, though the page functionality is pretty good.

+Hour 7: Continuing to alter the code.
+Accidentally learned that cmd+z after pasting code will unindent!
+Super helpful.
+Learned that for this particular gallery, the images needed to be all the same aspect ratio, so I thinned the collection.
+I commented out a few of the deleted images so students to explore.
+Added teaching text to help students use the site.

+Hour 8: Still customizing the image gallery.
+I'm learning a lot and rejecting a lot.
+For example, I made up my own div class for the first time, which I called a vis_block.
+Ultimately thought it looked bad, both combined with the responsive class and on its own.
+Also learned html for an emdash, which is satisfying.
+I'm not terribly pleased with how things look, but the fuctionality is there.
+I also see that things could be significantly more efficient if we were using Jeckyll, but we had a good reason not to use it: the course this page will be used in is focusing on HTML and CSS, so we wanted to model the tools.

+Hour 9+: Finished the gallery, and got to play around with horizontal nav bar CSS.
+Realized that my current structure wasn't scalable, so created a second gallery to figure out how I might best streamline.
+Downloaded additional royalty/credit-free images for a new "people" gallery, in addition to the NYC one.